htohfa/Lyman-alpha-forest-with-wst/README.md

-# Lyman-alpha-forest-with-wst
+# Lyman-alpha forest analysis with wavelet scattering transform
-We use the Fisher information approach to forecast parameter constraints using wavelet scatter transform compared to power spectrum.
+This code provides a tool for analyzing Lyman-alpha forest data using the wavelet scattering transform (WST) and Fisher information matrix.
+The aim of the analysis is to constrain cosmological parameters based on the scattering coefficients obtained from WST.
+The Fisher Information Matrix is used to predict how well the WST can constrain cosmological parameters compared to the power spectrum.